 • Discounts for foreigners

 Many local transportation passes, such as the Osaka Amazing Pass, the Nikko Pass and the Hakone Free Pass, give their holders discounts at selected tourist attractions.
-Other notable discounts for foreigners include free admission to all the prefectural sites in Nara and discounted admission to selected attractions around Matsue.
+Discounted admission to selected attractions are also offered to foreign tourists around Shimane Prefecture.
 Check out tourist information centers to find out what deals are available, and note that you may need to present your passport to qualify for the discounts.

 • Child and senior discounts